catherinejelder/dancewatch/README.md

 DanceWatch translates dance moves to music.

-Do a dance move for at least 2 seconds while wearing an Android watch, and if DanceWatch recognizes the move, it will pull up the corresponding Spofity song on your phone.
+Do a dance move for at least 2 seconds while wearing an Android watch, and if DanceWatch recognizes the move, it will pull up the corresponding Spotify song on your phone.

 ## Requirements